SAP/spartacus-docs/_pages/dev/components/shared-components/split-view.md

 }
 ```

-Using CSS variables allows for maximum flexibility.
-You can specify different max views per screen size, as well as specific max view size configuration for individual split view components.
+Using CSS variables gives you the most flexibility.
+You can specify different maximum views per screen size, as well as specific maximum view size configurations for individual split view components.

-Spartacus defaults to a two-column view for tablet and larger screens, and single-column view for mobile screens.
+Spartacus defaults to a two-column view for tablet and larger screens, and a single-column view for mobile screens.

 ## Gutter

-A gutter can be specified to add a margin between split view elements.
-The gutter is drive by a CSS variable, to provide maximum configurability of various split views.
-The default gutter is set to 40px:
+You can specify a gutter to add a margin between split view elements.
+The gutter is driven by a CSS variable, which provides a lot of flexibility for configuring various split views.
+The default gutter is set to 40px, as shown in the following example:

 ```css
 :root {